May 10, 2019

 https://www.cdc.gov/mmwr/volumes/67/wr/mm6750a5.htm.
 Liveyon marketed its ReGen Series® as umbilical cord stem cells and growth factors used to improve quality of life for those suffering from debilitating diseases/disorders, such as arthritis and orthopedic indications. https://www.prlog.org/12697896-liveyon-stem-cells-regenerative-medicine.html

 Stephen Bittinger, Esq. is a Member of Nexsen Pruet based in Charleston, South Carolina.
-Stephen is admitted in North Carolina, Ohio, the District of Columbia and (pending swearing-in ceremony in May 2019) South Carolina.
+Stephen is admitted in North Carolina, Ohio and the District of Columbia.
+He is not licensed to practice law in South Carolina.
 Stephen has a unique, national practice in health care reimbursement defense and litigation.